This article has been archived. Please see Coder Docs for the updated version.

 --set cemanager.image=my-registry.example.com/coderenvs/coder-service:1.11.0 \

 --set dockerd.image=my-registry.example.com/coderenvs/dockerd:1.11.0 \

-Once deployed, follow the Installation steps to get the access URL and the temporary admin password.
-You will need these to proceed with setting up and configuring Coder using its UI.
+Next, follow the Installation guide beginning with step 6 to get the access URL and the temporary admin password, which allows you to proceed with setting up and configuring Coder.

 You can configure your deployment to use the internal, built-in extension marketplace, allowing your developers to utilize whitelisted IDE extensions within your air-gapped environment.
 For additional details, see Extensions.